How Many Websites Are There? – The Growth of The Web (1990 – 2021)

 The Internet is this magnificent place offering valuable information and useful services.
 Did you ever wonder how many websites there are online?
 Do you think it’s measured in hundreds of thousands or tens of millions?
 Neither of these options is even close.

 While this is an interesting topic, there’s a lot of contradictory information available online.
-That’s why we decided to once and for all stop the speculation and put our own team of investigators on a quest to find the answer to the “How many websites are there?” question.
+That’s why we decided to once and for all stop the speculation and put our own team of investigators on a quest to find the answer to the common question people ask:

-Here’s what we’ve discovered through our extensive research.
-Scroll down to see how many websites there are, what the most popular CMS is, what the most popular websites are, and more.
+Scroll down to see the growth chart of how many sites from 1990 to 2021, what the most popular CMS is, what the most popular eCommerce solution is, and what the most popular websites are.

 History of the 1st website and 1st domain name